(This story is based mostly on memory; except as noted, even the black-and-white photos are not from Richwood. Please forgive any errors of fact.)

 As new arrivals in Richwood, Ohio, in 1953, we discovered that not far behind our house on South Franklin Street was the Richwood Fairgrounds, and at those fairgrounds, starting that summer, there was auto racing.
-Since my father was the new Chevrolet dealer in town, it seemed like a good idea to get involved with these events.
+Since my father was the new Chevrolet dealer in town and his service manager "Red" Connolly was active at the track, it seemed like a good idea to get involved.
 He became the public-address announcer and continued at least through the 1956 season.

 The Richwood Fairgrounds has a half-mile oval for racing harness horses.
 On the west side is a grandstand, with a stage between it and the finish line.
 In the infield, set back from the finish line, there used to be a square building that provided an elevated view for the harness-racing judges.
 Painted on the side of this judges' tower facing the grandstand was an advertisement for Vernon M. Thomas Chevrolet.

-pushbutton switches for a set of three light bulbs: red,
+also had pushbutton switches for a set of three light bulbs:

-yellow, and green.
-Art's wife was the official scorer; she sat
+red, yellow, and green.
+Art's wife was the official scorer; she

-farther back, on the rectangular concrete stage between the harness
+sat farther back, on the rectangular concrete stage between the

 public-address system, with my father at the microphone and me